4 Things you should do when you move into a New Home

 Speedfit Pushfit Plumbing Fittings

-As those of you who have been on our Essential Home Plumbing Course will know, these Speedfit fittings are really straightforward to use.
+Learning to use Pushfit Plumbing Fittings is easier than you think.
+As those of you who have been on our Home Confidence 1 – Understanding Plumbing Course will know, these JG Speedfit Push-fit Plumbing fittings are really straightforward to use.

 They are great for DIY plumbing.
 We thought it would help to make a quick video to remind you of a couple of important tips when using the fittings.